 Subtask 4.2Data Collection/Analysis for Addressing Title VI/Environmental Justice in the

 Long-range Planning Process

-Work Task Budget: \$2,125
+Work Task Budget: \$2,057

 FHWA MPO Planning Funds, \$1,500

 FTA 5303 Metropolitan Planning Funds, \$500

-In-Kind Match, \$125
+In-Kind Match, \$57

 This task implements MRMPO Public Participation Plan and provides funds for the development of an Environmental Justice and Title VI Plan to maintain compliance with Title VI and Environmental Justice considerations.
 Information contained in the plan about locations and numbers of target populations will be used as a reference for MRMPO project funding decisions.
 In evaluating project applications, MRMPO will consider impacts on EJ populations as identified in the Plan.
 Therefore it is important for the plan to contain up to date information.
-For FY2015, this task will support MRMPO's development of a Title VI-Environmental Justice Plan.
+For FY2016, this task will support the MRMPO's Title VI-Environmental Justice Plan.

-This task also maintains the Title VI officer, environmental justice reporting and plan-approval requirements, and Civil Rights complaint process as required by state and federal law (to be developed as part of the EJ/Title 6 Plan).
+This task also maintains the Title VI requirements such as; environmental justice reporting and plan-approval requirements, and Civil Rights complaint process as required by state and federal law which is included in the EJ/Title 6 Plan.
 Task provides for continuing education of the Title VI officer in legal requirements, strategies and best practices relative to maintaining compliance with state and federal laws and guidance.
 Outreach and planning relating to locations of protected populations will be coordinated through the Title VI officer.

-- MRMPO Title VI/EJ plan and yearly report Outroach to protocted populations for 2016 2040 F - Outreach to protected populations for 2016-2040 RTP development - Plan implementation including maintaining data base of contacts and sources, - Maintain Title VI officer position, and - Develop GIS maps of distribution of minority and low-income populations.
+- MRMPO Title VI/EJ yearly report - Outreach to protected populations for 2015-2040 RTP development - Plan implementation including maintaining data base of contacts and sources, - Title VI officer training, and - Develop GIS maps of distribution of minority and low-income populations.

-Timeframe: Ongoing July - June Lead Agency: RVCOG; Supporting Agencies: MRMPO member jurisdictions, ODOT TPAU, and USDOT
+Timeframe: Ongoing July - June

+Lead Agency: RVCOG; Supporting Agencies: MRMPO member jurisdictions, ODOT TPAU, and USDOT